poly-state/documentation/docs/07-advanced-uses.md

 :::info Things to know

 In the following example, we create a variable `initialState` and assign it to an instance of the `TodoStore` class.
-At the time of creating TodoStore class we also extends the `Store` class.
-The Store class come with a few methods which we can use to interact with the store.
-Please check [**API reference**](/docs/api-reference) for more details.
-Following methods are available in the Store class:
+At the time of creating TodoStore class, we also extend the `Store` class.
+The Store class come with a few methods which we can use to interact with the store, please check the [**API reference**](/docs/api-reference) for more details.
+Following methods are also available in the Store class:

 :::

 - `setCount(count)`: This method is used to set the count of the todo items.
 - `setTodos(todos)`: This method is used to set the todo items.

-### Example
+## Example

 ```tsx
 import { getStoreClass } from '@poly-state/poly-state';